 This is the thing.
 Filling out an Offer in Compromise is not like preparing a 1040.
 With an Offer in Compromise, the IRS assumes everything you say is not true.
 Everything you say will be challenged.
 An Offer in Compromise is an audit of your income, your assets and your lifestyle.

-How much should I offer the IRS for my Offer in Compromise?
+How much should I offer the IRS?

 As little as possible that will be accepted.

 Technically that is determined by your "Reasonable Collection Potential," or RCP.
 Your RCP is calculated by what you put down in your IRS Form 656.
 The real question is what numbers should you put down on this form?
 That question can only be answered some someone qualified to assist.

 There is no such thing as an IRS Offer and Compromise.
 It is called an IRS Offer in Compromise.

 What are some tips to getting my offer accepted?